Lucairian/cannedpostresponder/README.md

 Included in this directory is a helper script called `install_cpr.py`.
 It will check to make sure your system has all the modules that `CannedPostResponder` needs to run.
 If anything is missing, it will let you know.
 But if everything is in order, `install_cpr.py` will create a wrapper script for `cpr_admin.py`.
 You can then place this script wherever is convenient within your filepath.  `cpr_admin.py` has to be in the same directory as all the other files associated with `CannedPostResponder`, so this wrapper script should make using `CannedPostResponder` a lot easier.

-This program and all associated documentation copyright Charlie Pashayan in 2013.
+This program and all associated documentation copyright Charlie Pashayan 2013.